St. Louis Park H.S. Won't Compete Against New Prague H.S. Over Incidents Of Alleged Racism

 have teachable moments at the expense of our students.’
 Therefore, I will not tolerate or allow our students to further experience any racism while participating in athletics against New Prague High School,” Ewald said.

 Some legislators are speaking out about the New Prague incident at Cooper High School.
-DFL Rep. Cedrick Frazier of New Hope called it “traumatic” and urges New Prague to address it.MORE NEWS: Twin Cities Teen Accepted To World-Class Dance Program In NYC
+DFL Rep. Cedrick Frazier of New Hope called it “traumatic” and urges New Prague to address it.MORE NEWS: Who Are The Jurors In The Federal Trial Over George Floyd's Killing?

 WCCO reached out to the Minnesota State High School League and the New Prague High School principal, but have not heard back.